The Amazing Spider-Man (film): Cast

 Chris Zylka portrays Flash Thompson, a high school bully who is also the captain of the Midtown Science High basketball team and typically picks on Parker.
 On playing the role, Zylka said, "You just try to focus.
 As an artist or as an actor, you just try to focus and stay in that world and block it all out."
 Embeth Davidtz portrays Peter's mother, Mary Parker.
 Leif Gantvoort plays the burglar who robs the convenience store and then kills Uncle Ben, and Michael Barra plays T-Bone, the store clerk.
 Tom Waite plays Nicky, a thug whom Peter mistakes for his uncle's killer.
 Hannah Marks portrays Missy Kallenback, a shy girl who has a crush on Peter.
 Kelsey Chow's brief role is simply credited as "Hot Girl" during the end credits of the film, but the actress revealed to media outlets around the time of the film's release that her character is in fact Sally Avril.
 Similarly, C. Thomas Howell's character is credited as "Jack's Father" at the end of the film (Jack being a boy that Spider-Man rescues on the Williamsburg Bridge) but he is referred to as Troy by one of his fellow construction workers in the film itself.
 Unlike the previous films, J. Jonah Jameson does not appear.
 Spider-Man co-creator Stan Lee has a cameo appearance, as he did in the previous films.
 At the 2011 Dallas Comic Con, Lee detailed that he plays a librarian listening to music on his headphones while stamping books, oblivious to the ongoing battle.
 Michael Massee, who previously worked with Marvel as Dr. Bruce Banner in the Ultimate Avengers animated film series, plays the mysterious man in the shadows who talks with Connors in his prison cell in a teaser scene during the end credits.
 As to the man's identity, director Marc Webb said, "It's intentionally mysterious.
 And I invite speculation..."
 In The Amazing Spider-Man 2, the character was revealed to be Gustav Fiers.
 Michael Papajohn, who played Dennis Carradine, Uncle Ben's apparent killer in the 2002 film, has a cameo as Alfred, Dr. Ratha's limo driver, thus being the only actor (aside from Stan Lee) of the Sam Raimi films to play a role in the reboot film.
-Papajohn originally asked to reprise the role as Uncle Ben's killer, but the part was given to Gantvoort.
+Papajohn originally asked to reprise the role as the robber, but the part was given to Gantvoort.

 Kari Coleman, Charlie DePew, Skyler Gisondo and Jacob Rodier portray the Stacy family: Helen Stacy, Philip Stacy, Howard Stacy, and Simon Stacy respectively.